na-na-hi/renget/archive/z8m2r.md

 ->**[Volume Two, v1 Cards](https://rentry.co/29rvk)**<-
 ->**[Volume Three, v1 Cards](https://rentry.org/gikdw)**<-
 ***
+->**07/09/23: 5 WIPs uploaded.
+Klymhessa, Ilofa, Cillamuna, Kheoloee, Cervoel. | I would very much like feedback on them, particularly outside OAI models.**<-
+>probably put 1 or 2 up *tomorrow*. >uploads over two weeks later.
+***
 ->**19/08/23: Not going to support v1 Card Spec anymore, pain in the arse.
 Just going to put WIPs up here every now and then when I'm mostly happy with them, probably put 1 or 2 up tomorrow.**<-

 ->**19/08/23: Picking these up again soon.
 I rewrote/saved the world info and everything else a while back.
 Need to finish writing 3 or 4, and pickout a name for a few; otherwise just art to do.
 I seriously need to figure out a better workflow or something for doing SD gens, takes forever to get results I'm even remotely happy with.**<-
 ***
 ->**Update: So I had a HDD fail a little while ago; recovered the vast majority of my data easily enough, and some from backups.
 What I didn't get back was almost all my World Infos. (ᗒᗣᗕ).
 I *did* have an old version in my notes for the Goblin Tribe but lost the Unease & Voracity one completely.
 Shouldn't delay these any at least; it's the SD gens that take the longest to do.**<-
 ***
-->**Will have two bonus cards, exclusive to Rentry.
+->**Will have ~~two~~ some bonus cards, exclusive to Rentry.
 Probably won't share my RPG/CYOA/Whatever cards outside of Rentry too tbh, doubt most people on CharHub give a shit about those styles of card.**<-
 ->**Using a new format/layout for writing these.
 All the ones I've written thus far have ended up at 2k tokens; it's just too easy to stuff it full of detail. 〣( ºΔº )〣**<-
 ***
 ->**Not including example chatlogs, I doubt anyone ever bothered to read them.**<-